arc360alt/optiark-website/README.md

-# optiark-website
+# OptiArk-Web

-The website for the OptiArk Project
+The repository where the OptiArk website is heald and hosted.
+Written in JSX and used vite